 The second way is through Atlanta Area Council scholarships.
 Should you need to apply for a scholarship, contact the Cubmaster to get you in touch with the correct district executives at the Atlanta Area Council, and their simple process will pave the way to every Scout having an opportunity!

 Pack 175 began in 1955.
 We are chartered by Oakhurst Baptist Church.

 A majority of our events are on Sundays at our Scout Hut in the back left corner of the Glennwood Elementary School campus.
 Pack meetings are at 3pm, and Den meeting times are specific to each den.
 But all meetings are typically on Sunday afternoon.
 Sorry, Falcons fans.

 Pack 175 seeks to reflect the best of Decatur and its residents.
 All are welcome.
 At each meeting we have a blast and "turn it up to eleven" every chance we get.
 We get out in the community and we "do our best" to be ambassadors for Decatur.

 We are proud to be affiliated with Boy Scout Troop 175 (for grades 6 and higher).
-Troop 175 was chartered in 1943, and has produced at least one Eagle Scout per year since 1949, for a total of over 250 Eagles.
+Troop 175 was chartered in 1943, and has produced at least one Eagle Scout per year since 1949, with a total well over 250 Eagle Scouts.
 Amazing!

 See www.troop175.com more information.